-American Indian tribes are most concerned about the management of bison that leave the park; many tribes have a physical and spiritual connection to bison in Yellowstone.
-Since 2007, some associated tribes have had the opportunity to conduct bison hunts outside the park boundaries.
-Since November 2009, the Confederated Salish and Kootenai Tribes, the InterTribal Buffalo Council, and the Nez Perce Tribe have joined the Interagency Bison Management Plan and participate in the development of adaptive management strategies for bison and brucellosis in the areas immediately outside Yellowstone National Park.
+to bison in Yellowstone.
+Starting in 2007, some Associated Tribes have exercised their treaty rights and conducted bison hunts outside the park.

+Starting in 2009, the Confederated Salish and Kootenai Tribes of the Flathead Reservation, the InterTribal Buffalo Council, and the Nez Perce Tribe have joined the Interagency Bison Management Plan and participate in the development of adaptive management strategies for bison and brucellosis in the areas immediately outside Yellowstone.